The engine of Nissy, including the H48 optimal solver

 Each tool run is automatically timed, so these tools can be used as benchmark.
 The output as well as the time of the run are saved to a file in the tools/results folder.

-To build and run a tool in debug mode, use make debugtool
+To build and run a tool in debug mode, use ./build -d tool

 .